 • Gemini Flash / GPT-4o: $0.01-0.05 per page.
 Process 100K pages/month and you’re paying $1,000-5,000.

 • marker: Free but needs a GPU.
 A T4 GPU on AWS costs ~$0.50/hour.
-Processing 100K pages takes ~28 hours = $14.
+Processing 100K pages takes ~28 hours = $14, plus the engineering cost of GPU-tier infra.

 • Docling: Free, no GPU required, but loads 500MB of transformer models and processes every page through them — even the 90% that are simple digital text.